Lab 2 - Installing Ubuntu 24.04 in M1, M2 and M3 Macbooks

 sudo reboot now

-Note: This will install Ubuntu’s spin of the Gnome Desktop environment.
+Note: We will be using Gnome but you are welcome to use any other desktop environment.
+This will install Ubuntu’s spin of the Gnome Desktop environment.
 A lot of packages will be installed, so this step will take time

 Now that you have a desktop environment, let’s configure the rest of the system: